GIScience/oshdb/documentation/manual/aggregation.md

 Often, when querying OSM history data one is interested in getting multiple results at once that each refer to a certain subset of the queried data.
 For example, when querying for multiple [timestamps](filters.md#timestamps), typically the result should be in the form of one [result](map-reduce.md#specialized-reducers) per timestamp.

 The OSHDB API provides a flexible and powerful way to produce aggregated results that are calculated for arbitrary subsets of the data.
-This _"aggregateBy"_ functionality also supports the combination of multiple such grouping functions chained after each other.
+This `aggregateBy` functionality also supports the combination of multiple such grouping functions chained after each other.

 When executing any of the below listed aggregateBy methods, the query's MapReducer is transformed into a [`MapAggregator`](https://docs.ohsome.org/java/oshdb/0.5.0/aggregated/org/heigit/bigspatialdata/oshdb/api/mapreducer/MapAggregator.html) object which is (mostly) functionally equivalent to a MapReducer, with the difference that instead of returning single result values when calling any [reduce](map-reduce.md#reduce) method, an associative list of multiple values is returned instead: The result contains one entry for each requested grouping.